Love Is Best

-Love Is Best is the second 'Best of' compilation album to be released by Ai Otsuka on 11 November 2009.
+Love Is Best is the second 'Best of' compilation album by Ai Otsuka, released on 11 November 2009.
 Its theme is love.
-It will come in both a CD-only format and a CD+DVD format.
+It was released in both a CD-only format and a CD+DVD format.
 Fifteen songs are included.
-The first press edition comes with a pair of eyeglasses called "Love Eyes".
+The first press edition came with a pair of eyeglasses called "Love Eyes".

 The majority of the songs are taken from Otsuka's past releases, and they are all love songs, keeping with the album's theme.
 Some songs have been re-recorded specifically for the compilation.

 A new song, "Is", was used to promote the album.
 It was used in TV commercials for Topvalu Heatfact, a company that produces underwear.

 Love Is Best was certified Gold by RIAJ for shipment of 100,000 copies.